GuilloteauQ/artefact-lifetime/rep24/slides.typ

   ]
   - mostly a Git(Hub|Lab) URL and/or a Zenodo archive
-  - when only using `git`, 93% do not report the commit ]
+  - when only using `git`, 93% do not report the commit
+  #takeaway[What if GitHub disappear?
+Partial exploration of the Artifacts?]
+]

 #dslide(title: "Number of commits in the shared repository")[